 Intubation is a standard procedure that involves passing a tube into a person’s airway.
-Doctors often perform before surgery or in emergencies to give medicine or help a person breathe.
+Doctors often perform it before surgery or in emergencies to give medicine or help a person breathe.

 Most people recover from intubation with no long-term effects.
 However, like any procedure, it does have some risks.